Call for Research Proposals 2026 – Exposum Institute: Exposome and Behavior

 Submission Process

-An individual may submit only one letter of intent in response to this call (but may be involved in other submitted projects without serving as the principal investigator).
+An individual may submit only one letter of intent in response to this call for proposals (but may be involved in other submitted projects without serving as the principal investigator).
 Note: Submission as a principal investigator by a recipient of a previous ExposUM Institute research grant is not encouraged.
 Furthermore, members of the three ExposUM Institute councils (CoDir, COER, COSS) are not permitted to submit a project as a principal investigator.

 No internal pre-selection by research units is required prior to the submission of letters of intent; therefore, there is no limit on the number of letters of intent that each research unit may submit (provided that each applicant submits only one).